$\mathbb Z_{/p}\times \mathbb Z_{/p}$ actions on $S^n\times S^n$: Some comments on groups containing

 Suppose $G$ acts freely on $X$, so $H^*(X_{hG};\Z)\cong H^*(X/G;\Z)$ is finite-dimensional in each degree and vanishes above $2n$.
 It follows that the restriction to $K$ gives $H^*(X_{hK};\Z)\cong H^*(X/K;\Z)$ is also finite dimensional in each degree and vanishes above $2n$ as $K$ acts freely.
 If both $(d_{n+1})_K(\alpha)$ and $(d_{n+1})_K(\gamma)$ are zero in $H^{n+1}(K;\Z)/\lambda^{(n+1)/2}$, for some nonzero $\lambda\in H^2(K;\Z)$, then $X/K$ will fail to be finite dimensional by Corollary \ref{corollary:restrictions_on_transgression}, and we get a contradiction.
 Hence $G$ cannot act freely.

 As an example, consider $G=\Qd(p)=(\Zp)^2\rtimes SL_2(\Zp)$.
-Using the restrictions on the $k$-invariants and some of the arguments in a recent paper by Okay and Yal\c cin \cite{okay2018}, once can see that $\Qd(p)$ cannot act freely on $S^n\times S^n$ for $p$ an odd prime and $n$ odd.
-This result is consistent with Theorem 5.1 in their paper which shows that $\Qd(p)$ cannot act freely.
+We show that one can use the restrictions on the $k$-invariants and some of the arguments in \cite{okay2018} to see that $\Qd(p)$ cannot act freely on $S^n\times S^n$ for $p$ an odd prime and $n$ odd.
+This result is consistent with Theorem~5.1 in \cite{okay2018}.

 Since cohomology is taken with $\Zp$ coefficients in \cite{okay2018}, we first set up a relationship between generators with from the different coefficient groups.
 Suppose the first nontrivial differential takes $\alpha$ and $\gamma$, also the generators of $H^n(S^n\times S^n;\Zp)$ by slight abuse of notation, to $\mu_1$ and $\mu_2$ in $H^{n+1}(G;\Zp)$.
-Taking $K$ to be the normal elementary Abelian subgroup $\Zp\times \Zp$ in $G=\Qd(p)$, and restricting the action to $K$, we have that $\theta_1,\theta_2 \in H^{n+1}(K;\Zp)$ are such that $\theta_1=Res_K^G(\mu_1)$ and $\theta_2=Res_K^G(\mu_2)$.
+Taking $K$ to be the normal elementary Abelian subgroup $\Zp\times \Zp$ in $G=\Qd(p)$, and restricting the action to $K$, we have that $\theta_1,\theta_2 \in H^{n+1}(K;\Zp)$ are such that $\theta_1=\Res_K^G(\mu_1)$ and $\theta_2=\Res_K^G(\mu_2)$.

 Recall the commuting triangle from Section \ref{section:cohomology}:

 Since $p$ is the $0$ map, the vertical $\rho$ is injective and $\tilde{\beta}$ is surjective.
 We can write $H^*(K;\Z/p)=\mathbb{F}_p[x,y]\otimes\wedge(u,v)$, where $|x|=|y|=2$, $|u|=|v|=1$, and $\beta(u)=x$, $\beta(v)=y$, and $H^*(K;\Z)=\mathbb{F}_p[a,b]\otimes \wedge(c)$, with $|a|=|b|=2$, $|c|=3$.
 It is not hard to see that $\tilde{\beta}(x)=a$, $\tilde{\beta}(y)=b$, and $\tilde{\beta}(uv)=c$.